dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 apt upgrade
 ```

 on each server to ensure all packages are up-to-date.
-While not absoutly necessary, I also installed the following packages
+While not absoutely necessary, I also installed the following packages

 ```
 apt install net-tools